 Some might say that in a large market, the action of one individual could not possibly impact demand because it is such a small percentage of total demand.
 This may be true, but the fact that millions are not buying products made from animals does reduce demand—and, consequently, supply.
 Any one of the millions not buying such products logically and necessarily accounts for a portion of that reduction in demand.

 How many lives will you save by going vegan?
 Using data from the USDA and the Census Bureau, Counting Animals calculates you save, on average, over 325 animals per year by leaving animals off your plate—25 land animals and over 300 sea animals.
 This is congruent with an analysis by the National Resources Defense Council (NRDC) that determined each person in the United States eats 26 land animals per year.
 Other estimates are higher.
 Of course, exactly how many animals you personally save will depend on your patterns of consumption before you became vegan.

 Imagine that every year, you rescued 25 dogs, cats, or wild animals.
 You would be lavished with praise as a champion for the animals, and you would justifiably feel better about yourself for it.
-Yet the animals we exploit and slaughter for food and other uses are no less deserving of their lives than wild animals or those we keep as pets.
+Yet the animals we exploit and slaughter for food and other uses are no less deserving of their lives than wild animals or the pets we adore and protect.
 They are the same in all the ways that matter morally.